 - Yield8x8 crisp

-Rhubarb's tartness complements the sour flavors from the Flanders Red Ale used in the crisp made by Samantha Loveira of Hopflower.
+The Rhubarb's tartness complements the sour flavors from the Belgian-style Flanders used in this apple crisp made by Samantha Loveira of Hopflower.

 - 3 c. rhubarb, sliced into 1/2 inch pieces (5-6 stalks)